vasilakisfil/Introspected-REST/README.md

 for related resources that all clients would understand**, which is not always the case in Introspected REST.
 The API designer could add more MicroTypes, progressively, as the time passes and simultaneously, some clients might not be interested or understand all MicroTypes of an Introspected REST.
-Requiring the client to receive all MicroType information when it does a simple data request would probably be against the principles of Introspected REST.
+Requiring the client to receive all MicroType information for every data request is made would probably be against the principles of Introspected REST.

 ### 10.5.
 Considerations